hannahyelle/Tutor-Software-Engineering/README.md

 Navigate to the repository, and run 'npm install mobx --save' Then run 'npm install mobx-react --save'

+React boot-strap:
+navigate to the repository, and run 'npm install react-bootstrap bootstrap'

 ## Running Tests

 The website can be tested by opening your system's command line, and entering